 As regular readers may know, a bicycle is my preferred mode of transportation.
 Sometimes though, circumstances dictate otherwise, and My Big Fat Greek Road Trip saw us use a car for the duration of our 11 day trip.
 The plan, was to spend a little time with the Mrs family in Arachova for the Easter weekend, see some of central Greece, and then finish up in Thessaloniki to stay with her brother.
 After our time there, we would then drive back from Thessaloniki to Athens.

 The Greek road trip was divided into four stages, which I will describe below.
-As this is just a summary, I won’t go into too much detail of sites such as Delphi, but you can expect individual blog posts about them over the next couple of weeks.
+As this is just a summary, I won't go into too much detail of sites such as Delphi, but you can expect individual blog posts about them over the next couple of weeks.
+You might also be interested in this detailed post about the best places in Greece to see on a road trip.

 The mountain town of Arachova is located about 170 Kms to the north-west of Athens, and driving there took us around 2 hours.
 It is the most popular winter sports destination in Greece, and the town has a touristy feel to it.
 Hotels, shops, cafes and restaurants are at their busiest during the peak months between December and March, when the slopes of Mt.
 Parnassos attract a mainly Greek skiing and snow-boarding crowd.
 It is also a busy place during the rest of the year, due to its close proximity to the magnificent archaeological site of Delphi.
 Arachova was to be our home for 4 nights, staying with the Mrs aunt for the Easter period.